-- 1. On the menu bar, click View | Start page. - 2.
+- 1. In the menu bar, click View > Home. - 2.
 Expand the Self-hosted API Server pane on the start page. - 3.
 In the Startup options field, enter the options for starting the API.

-TIP: Alternatively, you can also select previous commands from the list.

-4. Click Start.
+| TIP: Alternatively, you can also select previous commands from the list. - 4.
+Click Start.